-CUA Law alumni are leaders, innovators, and standard-setters for excellence.
-They continue to make their mark in a variety of fields including the judiciary (those pictured above are alumni who are judges), senior federal service, academia, the Armed Forces, and many more.
+Catholic Law alumni are leaders, innovators, and standard-setters for excellence.
+They continue to make their mark in a variety of fields including the judiciary (like those pictured above), senior federal service, academia, the Armed Forces, and many more.
 Our graduates listed below are a small sample of alumni who have distinguished themselves professionally and personally.
-To stay current with what CUA Law alumni are doing, please click here.
+To stay current with what Catholic Law alumni are doing, please click here.

-What do some of our most accomplished graduates have to say about their training at CUA Law?
+What do some of our most accomplished graduates have to say about their training at Catholic Law?

 "If I could do it all over again, I would do it exactly the same."

 “The position of CUA Law in D.C. with its opportunities for courses, contacts and employment in a multitude of fields is one of the key reasons for anyone to consider the Law School."